tidyverts/fabletools/cran-comments.md

-This submission resolves issues with a soon to be released version of tibble.
+This submission resolves check issues introduced by the dplyr v1.0.0  and tsibble v0.9.0 release.

 ## Test environments
 * local ubuntu 18.04 install, R 3.6.3